Discover Career Opportunities

 Ban yourself from going into your office on the weekend

-A lot of doctors get into the habit of going into the office on the weekend to catch up with work.
+Many doctors get into the habit of going into the office on weekends to catch up on work.
 However, your weekend is your one opportunity to relax and spend time with family and friends, so make the most of it.
 Put yourself on a ban from the office on the weekends.
-This is something you should tell your family and friends about so that they can prevent you from going in too.
+This is something you should tell your family and friends about, so they can help prevent you from going in too.

 Adjust your time on-call

 Is working on-call part of your commitment?
 Most doctors will work on-call either part-time or full-time.
 This depends on the practice they work for and their specialty.
-If you are someone who is on call, it can be incredibly difficult to switch out of work mode.
-Being constantly on-call can disrupt work-life balance, with just one phone call putting you back to work.
-It may be worthwhile to review your on-call schedule and explore options for adjustment or reduction.
+If you’re someone who is always on call, it can be incredibly difficult to switch out of work mode.
+Being constantly on call can disrupt your work-life balance, with just one phone call sending you back to work.
+It may be worthwhile to review your on-call schedule and explore options for adjusting or reducing it.
 Consider finding other doctors who could cover for you or suggest policy changes.
-Continuously being on-call can make it challenging to achieve a healthy balance, so take steps to improve your schedule.
+Being on call continuously can make it challenging to achieve a healthy balance, so take steps to improve your schedule.

-You spend all day telling people how important it is to take care of their health, both emotionally and physically, but is this something that you do?
-It is vital to schedule some me time so that you can look after yourself.
-There are plenty of ways you can do this, including playing with your kid, going on a date with your partner, sharing a family meal, reading a book that is not related to work, taking a walk, fitting in a quick workout, and keeping up with your sleep.
+You spend all day telling people how important it is to take care of their health, both emotionally and physically, but is this something you do yourself?
+It’s vital to schedule some ‘me time’ so that you can look after yourself.
+There are plenty of ways to do this, including playing with your kids, going on a date with your partner, sharing a family meal, reading a book unrelated to work, taking a walk, fitting in a quick workout, and getting enough sleep.
 You should also make sure you look for ways to stick to a healthy diet rather than turning to quick junk food.

-Last but not least, one of the most important factors, when achieving a good balance and working as efficiently as possible, is knowing how to prioritize successfully.
+Last but not least, one of the most critical factors in achieving a good balance and working efficiently is knowing how to prioritize successfully.
 You need to deal with the tasks that require the most urgent attention first.
-You also need to know what tasks require your full attention, and what tasks are suitable for multi-tasking.
+You also need to know what tasks require your full attention and what tasks are suitable for multitasking.
 This will help you to work most efficiently.

 Balancing work and personal life is a continuous challenge for doctors, and it’s natural to feel overwhelmed at times.
 Nevertheless, following the advice provided can significantly improve your ability to manage both spheres, reduce stress, and prioritize your health and well-being.
 Consider the welfare of your patients and treat yourself with the same level of care, avoiding overworking and neglecting socialization and rest.
 With perseverance and the right strategies, a better work-life balance can be achieved.